kang889/lim-kang-ping-portfolio/README.md

 # lim kang ping portfolio
 My name is Lim Kang Ping and I am a new tech enthusiast who recently discovered his interest and passion in creating coding projects.
-I was initially a Business/ human resource student.
-However, during my internship, I had the opportunity to use the organization's human resource information system (HRIS), which exposed me to the use of data science tools.
-This exposure led me to realize how much capability in efficiency these data tools can bring to us.
-This realization ignited my interest in technology, particularly in data science and coding.

 Here are the projects that I have built in the process of learning Python: